mel-project/meshanina/README.md

 - value
 - zero padding to next 512-byte boundary

 This, naturally, does not support values that are bigger than 512-4-32-4=**472 bytes**.
-Bigger values are supported through a separate mechanism, detailed below.
+Bigger values are supported through a separate mechanism.

 ## Lookup